 What Our Students Are Saying

-The Bernice M. Wright (BMW) Laboratory School is an on-campus, early childhood education center accredited by the National Association for the Education of Young Children that serves as a practicum setting for students in human development and family science and for those enrolled in other disciplines.
+The Early Education & Child Care Center (EECCC) and the Bernice M. Wright School (BMW) are on-campus, early childhood education centers that serves as a practicum setting for students in Human Development and Family Science and for those enrolled in other disciplines.
 At the school, students and faculty conduct observation and research in child development and family interactions.
 In addition, students are trained to teach and work with young children from diverse backgrounds in inclusive classroom settings.

 All HDFS majors must complete a 180-hour practicum, scheduled over two semesters.
 Part of this practicum experience is devoted to exploring the professional roles and behaviors that characterize work in the human service field during a once weekly seminar conducted by the Internship Coordinators.
 Area agencies and organizations where HDFS students have worked as volunteers and interns include: